Nectar Premier Copper mattress: Review in brief

 Depth: 14 inches

-Sizes: Twin, twin XL, full, queen, king, Cal king
+Sizes: Twin, twin XL, full, queen, king, Cal king, split king

 We found the Nectar Premier Copper mattress the most comfortable for side sleeping.
 It provided us with ample support and pressure relief in this position, especially along our head and shoulders.
 Meanwhile, our experience was mixed when we slept on our backs, as some of us felt there just wasn't enough support in the lumbar area.